The AMRF is currently committed to funding research that meets the following criteria:

-"we have uncovered ‘immune cycles’ that suggest the timing of treatment may be critical in determining whether the cancer is controlled or permitted to grow.
+Combined with that, the identifying of ‘immune cycles’ suggests the timing of treatment may be critical in determining whether the cancer is controlled or permitted to grow.
 It appears that the successful treatment of cancer may depend on delivering treatment that is accurately timed to match fluctuations in a patients own individual immune 'cycle'.
 It is understood that each patient’s own repeating ‘immune cycle’ appears to have small ‘windows’ where treatment appears more effective.
 Treatment during other times of the cycle appears to not be as effective.

 For further information on the immune cycle approach: